igaster/laravel-theme/README.md

 }
 ```
+for more advanced example check [set Theme from Session](https://github.com/igaster/laravel-theme/issues/1)

 ## Building your views

 Whenever you need to link to a local file (image/css/js etc) you can retreive its path with: